algobulls/algobulls_help_site/docs/broker/fivepaisa.md

 (8).
 Copy the Encrypted DOB

-!!!
-Note

-    * For IIFL users, Enter your Client ID in Point No. (2) above.

 ### Let's Start
 ---
 * Visit the AlgoBulls [Login Page](https://app.algobulls.com/user/login) and click on `Sign In with your Broking Account`